 Artistically literate students regularly analyze and evaluate their own and others' works of art, including the work of peers and important artwork from varied historical periods and cultures.
-These students understand that artistic intent is profoundly intertwined with an artist's cultural milieu, and they use this understanding to guide their own reactions to works of art.
 Learning to appreciate artistic works is a lifelong cumulative experience.
-It is fostered through repeated performing, listening, looking, reading, and by pondering questions such as What did the artist mean to convey?
-Why has this work of art endured?
-What makes a work of art significant to its time and place?

 Practice 7.
 Perceive and analyze artistic work.
 Through observation of a completed work or exploration of the creative process, students understand how aspects of the artwork, such as the elements and principles of design, support the creator's intent.